Okkurat/awu-launcher/README.md

 # NOTE

 This is work in process and the application is not feature complete.
-Games can be launched and winetricks and winecfg can be used, but no config files can be created though the GUI.
-More on the config files
+Games can be launched and winetricks and winecfg can be used.
+The launcher use umu launchers config files and the launcher has a simple GUI for making those configuration files.

 # What is this?